Powering Thriving Communities: Efficient Appliances for Climate Change Adaptation and Resilience

 Photo credit: Irri-hub

-Solar water pumps have enormous income and job growth potential.
+Solar water pumps offer an enormous amount of income and job growth potential.
 CLASP’s report “Leave No One Behind: Bridging the Energy Access Gap with Innovative Off-Grid Solar Solutions” found that 87% of farmers in Rwanda who obtained a solar water pump reported an increase in their monthly incomes, while 64% reported hiring more laborers and growing more crops.

-Enduring partnerships are the key to transforming lives & livelihoods
+Enduring partnerships are the key to transforming lives and livelihoods

 Both Baridi and Koolboks have longstanding partnerships with CLASP.
 Baridi was a finalist in the 2022 Global LEAP Awards Off-Grid Cold Chain Challenge, while Koolboks received funding from the first round of the Financing Facility.